joyzoursky/docker-python-chromedriver/README.md

 # docker-python-chromedriver

-Python with Chromedriver, for running automated tests
+Python with Chromedriver, for running automated tests..

 ## Quick Try